Always From Scratch

 2. The broccoli florets will need to be chopped into small pieces so that they soften by being sauteed.

-What vegetables can go on in pasta primavera?
+What vegetables can go in pasta primavera?

 Any vegetable can be put in pasta primavera because primavera just means Spring and the goal is just to fill the dish with seasonal vegetables.
 Some typical vegetables are asparagus, broccoli, and mushrooms.